What Is a Road Bike? Types and Pros and Cons Explained

-The Pros and Cons of a Road Bike
+The Pros and Cons of Road Bikes

 The following table summarizes the main features, benefits, and disadvantages of road bikes compared to other bike types.